bilaltariq/Cloud-Source-Challenge/README.md

 # Cloud-Source-Challenge
-The project is part of Cloud Source Assignment for Position of Data Engineer.
+The project is part of Cloud Source Assignment.

 # How to set up and run the data pipeline?
 Clone the git repository and run main.py.
 Just need to make sure the 'sales_data.csv' is available in current working directory.